 CFP Board, a nonprofit regulatory organization, is devoted to educating the public about the benefits of financial planning.

-According to the Bureau of Labor Statistics median annual wages of wage and salary personal financial advisors were $69,050 in May 2008.
-The middle 50 percent earned between $46,390 and $119,290.
-Personal financial advisors who work for financial services firms are often paid a salary plus bonus.
-Bonuses are not included in the wage data listed here.
+According to the Bureau of Labor Statistics median annual wage for personal financial advisors was $67,520 in May 2012.
+The lowest 10 percent earned less than $32,280, and the top 10 percent earned more than $187,200.
+Personal financial advisors who work for financial services firms are often paid a salary plus bonuses.
+Bonuses are not included in the wage data here.

 Industries with the highest published employment and wages for this occupation are: